mirzaakhena/theitem/README.md

 Open your browser then access `http://localhost:5173/web/`

 ## Run frontend via backend
-You can run the frontend without running it separately.
+You can run the frontend without running it separately from backend.
 In this case the backend will support the frontend as a webserver.
-All you need to do is build the web package distribution first.
+All you need to do is build the web app into distribution package.
-Stop the frontend application in second terminal (if frontend is still running), then run this command
+Stop the frontend application in 'second terminal' (if frontend is still running), then run this command

 ```shell